Life with AI

 • Workforce planning tools (ALICE, Bridgit, Procore) can model and optimize labor allocation for individual construction phases

-• NCCER training infrastructure exists to scale apprenticeship programs, though not at the volume required
+• NCCER training infrastructure exists to scale apprenticeship programs, though not at the volume required.
+The 77% enrollment increase over the past decade (air-apprenticeship-2023) demonstrates scalability

 • Modular housing solutions can deploy worker housing at 100-unit scale; industrial scaling is engineering, not invention

-• Construction safety systems can achieve 2-3x improvement over industry average with rigorous implementation
+• Construction safety systems can achieve 2-3x improvement over industry average with rigorous VPP-level implementation (osha-vpp-2021).
+The 54% TCIR reduction achieved by VPP Star participants is documented across 45+ construction sites

 Requires technology maturation: